Follow Us:

 MDR specific requirements for Class 1s medical devices

-For Class I devices that are intended to be sterile, the MDR sets forth specific requirements:
+For Class 1s medical device that are intended to be sterile, the MDR sets forth specific requirements:

 • Manufacturers need to maintain detailed records of the sterilisation process, including validation and routine control procedures.
 This documentation is part of the technical documentation required for the device and should be available for review by regulatory authorities if needed.